Professor Tan Chorh Chuan

-The MOH Office for Healthcare Transformation (MOHT) was formed in 2018 to help accelerate, drive and contribute to the transformation of our healthcare system.
-MOHT focuses on a number of more fundamental and longer-term areas.
-It works with partners to design and pilot new care models, and concurrently collaborates with MOH, IHIS and other stakeholders to develop critical enablers of scaling such as technology and IT, data analytics, and finance and incentive redesign.
-MOHT endeavours to draw all these together as effective new end-to-end system-level solutions that have a transformative impact on health outcomes and care.
+The MOH Office for Healthcare Transformation (MOHT) was set up to help drive the reshaping of our health system at this exciting time of challenge and opportunity.
+MOHT focuses on a number of longer-term areas with the potential to contribute to fundamental changes in the way we promote health and deliver care.
+We work closely with partners to design and pilot new initiatives, and concurrently collaborate with MOH, AIC, IHiS and other stakeholders to develop critical enablers of scaling such as technology, data analytics, and finance and incentive redesign.
+MOHT endeavours to draw all these together as effective new end-to-end system-level solutions that have a transformative impact on care and health outcomes.

 Our Leadership Team